jjvenky/CO2-from-headwater-streams/README.md

 CO2-from-headwater-streams
 ==========================

 Data and code associated with Venkiteswaran, Schiff, and Wallin.
 2014. *Large Carbon Dioxide Fluxes From Headwater Boreal and Sub-Boreal Streams*.
+PLoS ONE PONE-D-13-38583.

 The raw data are csv files.